codingshreyash/KolbAcademy/readme.md

 - Enable usb storage on the target android device (API 22+)
 - Connect the target android device to the computer, wait for installation
 - Copy the .apk from the computer to the target android device
-- Turn of usb storage on the target android device and disable usb storage
+- Turn off usb storage on the target android device and disable usb storage
 - Disconnect the target android device from the computer
 - Enable application installation from "unknown sources" in the target android device's settings
 - Navigate to the .apk in the target android device's file manager